andreclaudino/simple-command-line-parser/README.md

 ## Instalation

-If you are build it, you should publish locally before use in any project.
+If you whith to build it, you should publish locally before use in any project.
 In `simple-command-line-parser` folder run:

 ```bash
 sbt publishLocal